 - Having a mental health condition, such as a mood or anxiety disorder, dissociative disorder or certain personality disorders

-- Having a family member with a functional neurologic disorder
+- Having a family member with a neurological condition or symptoms

-- Possibly, having a history of physical or sexual abuse or neglect in childhood
+- Having a history of physical or sexual abuse or neglect in childhood

-Women may be more likely than men to develop functional neurologic disorders.
+Females may be more likely than males to develop functional neurologic disorder.

-Some symptoms of functional neurologic disorders, particularly if not treated, can result in substantial disability and poor quality of life, similar to that caused by medical conditions or disease.
+Some symptoms of functional neurologic disorder, particularly if not treated, can result in substantial disability and poor quality of life, similar to problems caused by medical conditions or disease.